-Authentication and Chemical Fingerprinting of Economically Important Species
+Authentication and Chemical Fingerprinting of Economically Important Species - COMPLETED

 Habitat loss, through changes in land use and climate change are placing pressures on plant diversity and the sustainable supply of plants for use by local communities as well as for those entering the trade.
 These challenges to plant diversity are occurring at a time when there is an increased interest in plant-based products for use in cosmetics, herbal medicines, functional foods, potpourri, dyes and pet products as well as bio-fuels.

 Kew has been using a range of analytical methods based on chemical and DNA fingerprinting to identify the species of plants being traded, their quality as well as identifying new uses.
 Authentication of material entering the trade involves not only the identification of the material but investigating whether the plant-derived products contain the appropriate range of compounds associated with their proposed use.